Planar Juggling of a Devil-Stick using Discrete VHCs

 \section{Introduction}

-We consider the problem of planar juggling of a devil-stick, which represents a nonprehensile manipulation task using intermittent impulsive inputs.
-The dynamics and control of juggling point objects, described by position alone, has been considered in \cite{zavala-rio_control_1999, brogliato_control_2000, spong_impact_2001, buehler_planning_1994, sepulchre_stabilization_2003, sanfelice_hybrid_2007}, with many works modeling the combined object-robot system with associated unilateral constraints and impact laws.
+We consider the problem of planar juggling of a devil-stick, which is a nonprehensile manipulation task using impulsive inputs.
+The dynamics and control of juggling has been considered in \cite{zavala-rio_control_1999, brogliato_control_2000, spong_impact_2001, buehler_planning_1994, sepulchre_stabilization_2003, sanfelice_hybrid_2007}.
+The combined control problem of the object and robot, with the associated unilateral constraints and impact laws, was considered in \cite{zavala-rio_control_1999} for one-DOF ball juggling, and \cite{brogliato_control_2000} for a class of complementary slackness jugglers.
+Other strategies for juggling point objects have appeared in \cite{spong_impact_2001, buehler_planning_1994, sepulchre_stabilization_2003, sanfelice_hybrid_2007}.
 In contrast to point objects, juggling a devil-stick \cite{schaal_open_1993, kant_non-prehensile_2021, kant_juggling_2022, khandelwal_nonprehensile_2023} requires modeling orientation in addition to position.
 The dynamics and closed-loop control design for planar \emph{symmetric} juggling appeared in \cite{kant_non-prehensile_2021, kant_juggling_2022}.
-A coordinate transformation was used to transform the orbital stabilization problem to one of fixed-point stabilization using a Poincar\'e map in a rotating reference frame.
+A coordinate transformation was used to convert the orbital stabilization problem to one of fixed-point stabilization using a Poincar\'e map in a rotating reference frame.
 Consequently, the dynamic model only permitted orbits with states that are \emph{symmetric} about the vertical axis.\